NewMusicSA: New Music Indaba

 The 2018 edition (Port Elizabeth, Eastern Cape) was hosted by the Nelson Mandela University and curated by Malcolm Deadman.
 It included performances by Elmarie van der Vyver and Mathilda Hornsveld (works by Niel van der Watt, Franco Prinsloo and Pieter Bezuidenhout), Dominic Daula (works by James May, Hubert du Plessis, Hendrik Hofmeyr, Casey Chiang, Malcolm Dedman and Arnold van Wyk), a chamber concert (‘In Honour of Madiba’ and ‘The Passing of an Icon’ by Malcolm Dedman), and pieces by John Simon, solos by Douglas Scott and Lise Morrison, a new work by Paul Richard, a brass quartet by Hendrik van Blerk and a concert/workshop by composition students of the University.

 The 2019 edition (Tshwane, Gauteng) was hosted by the University of South Africa (UNISA) and curated by Mark Duby, assisted by Lukas Ligeti and Ignacio Priego.
 It featured as Artist in Residence the trio consisting of Jill Richards (piano), Waldo Alexander (violin) and Morné van Heerden (clarinet); Luc Houtkamp (saxophone, electronics) and Edwin Balzan (electronics) as Visiting Artists; and percussionists Sazi Dlamini and Lukas Ligeti as Guest Performers.
-The programme included a celebration concert for Kevin Volans 70th birthday and a jam concert in Mamelodi hosted by the Philip Tabane Foundation featuring Thabang Tabane (vocals & drums), Azah (vocals), Naftali (vocals and harmonica), Sakhile Thwala (bass guitar), Mpho Tshwale (keys), Dennis Magagula (djembe drums) and Johanthan Crossley (guitar).
+The programme included a celebration concert for Kevin Volans 70th birthday and a jam concert in Mamelodi hosted by the Philip Tabane Foundation featuring Thabang Tabane (vocals & drums), Azah (vocals), Naftali (vocals and harmonica), Sakhile Thwala (bass guitar), Mpho Tshwale (keys), Dennis Magagula (djembe drums) and Jonathan Crossley (guitar).

-The 2020 edition was cancelled due to covid-19.
+The 2020 edition was cancelled due to Covid-19.

 The 2021 edition was rebranded as Digital Indaba, held in a hybrid format (physical and online) and spread throughout the calendar year.
 It included commissions of new works to Dimitri Voudouris, Hannes Taljaard and Neo Muyanga, premiered in concerts in Johannesburg featuring Yonela Mnana (piano), Waldo Alexander (violin), Tiisetso Mashishi (viola), Magda de Vries (percussion) and Morné van Heerden (clarinet), and in Cape Town featuring Lungiswa Plaatjies (voice), Matthijs van Dijk (violin), Graham du Plessis (cello) and David Lubbe (piano).
 It also included the online audiovisual series "Stories We Told Ourselves", curated by Daniel Hutchinson, and a jam concert in Mamelodi hosted by the Philip Tabane Foundation featuring Naftali (vocals and harmonica), Dennis Magagula (djembe drums), Cara Stacey (mbira), Keenan Ahrends (guitar), Camron Andrews (saxophone), Aubrey Seapose (guitar), Dennis Magagula (percussion), Paul Ndlovu (saxophone and flute), Elway Masango (bass), Mpho Tshwale (keyboard) and Liza Miro (vocalist).